noetlctl CLI Overview

 # Options

---set <KEY=VALUE> Set individual variables (can be used multiple times)
+--set <KEY=VALUE> Set variables (can be used multiple times)

 --payload <JSON> Pass multiple variables as JSON object